-After many years working as a graphic designer, Valentina Ramos started to create other arts and crafts.
-From these creations, Valentina Design was born: her world of fantasies and dreams; where her uplifting drawings and designs took shape.
-In her Miami studio,the Venezuelan artist spends countless hours happily playing with her paints and her rapidograph pens.
+Originally from Venezuela, Valentina Ramos is a graphic designer living and working in Nashville, TN.
+After many years working as a graphic designer, Ramos started to create other arts and crafts.
+From these creations, Valentina Design was born: her world of fantasies and dreams, where her uplifting drawings and designs took shape.
 She enjoys working with different materials, but black ink is one of the mediums you will always find in her original prints, paintings and drawings.
-Her love for artworks with intricate details are the signature element of her drawing style.
+Her love for artwork with intricate details are isare the signature elements of her drawing style.

 What was your inspiration for the artwork you created for Sakroots?

 When creating Spirit Desert, I was influenced by the Southwest.
 I've incorporated elements of both Tribal Americana themes and the Aztec themes.
 This combination gives Spirit Desert the feeling of vibrancy and aliveness.
 The Southwest native tribes are known for creating art that is intricate and beautiful and is able to withstand the test of time.

 I like to think that my art is a mixture of feelings and thoughts that are expressed in the images that I create.
 I like to include many small details within my work so that when people look at it they see something a little different each time.
 While making sure to include the fine details, I also work to make sure they all come together to form one uniformed idea.
 I believe that through the use of different mediums and vibrant colors, my art works to come to life and to spread a positive aura around it.
 That positive feeling that you can get will help your body become stronger both mentally and physically.
 I want to create a place that you can go in your mind through the art that I create.